ir-engine/developer-docs/docs/manual/03_modules/03_world/03_assets/index.md

 # Blender

-## WARNING: This page is out of date
+## Warning: This page is out of date

 The simplest pipeline uses Blender & the Studio's inbuilt transformation tool.

 Scenes that contain colliders should have these colliders exported separately.
 Visible meshes should not have collider metadata, instead a copy should be created.